Factorio-Access/Factorio-Access-Launcher/README.md

 Check ingredients and products of a recipe: K

+Check base ingredients of a recipe: SHIFT + K

-Read recipe product description: L
+Read recipe product description: Y

 Craft 1 item: LEFT BRACKET